jannisborn/inventive_spelling/README.md

-# LdS_bLSTM
+# Lesen durch Schreiben (LdS)
-Public repo with some code for a computational investigation of the teaching method "Lesen durch Schreiben" via NLP aka encoding-decoding bLSTMs
+Public repo with some code for a computational investigation of Reichen's teaching method "Lesen durch Schreiben" with neural networks.